 The Virtual Asia-Pacific Final will be hosted by University of Queensland via Zoom (viewing link and registration details still to come)

-Registrations for the UTAS 3MT competition and workshop are now open!
+Registrations for the UTAS 3MT competition are now open!

 For more information about 3MT please contact the UTAS 3MT Coordinator at Graduate.Research@utas.edu.au